 That’s what happens when your desire for control takes control of you.

-There are two very big problems with needing to always be in charge.
+There are two enormous problems with needing to always be in charge.

 First, others tend to resent it, which negatively affects your ability to elicit cooperation.
 Like it or not, you’re no island.
 Instead, you need other people to advance your goals.
 Not surprisingly, those people are more liable to offer their assistance when they don’t hate you.
 (And if you’re the boss, don’t count on being able to “make” people help you.
 It just doesn’t work that way.
 Disgruntled employees will find all kinds of ways to resist your instructions—without coming off as openly insubordinate.)

 Second, even the most gifted individual has less than perfect vision, and no one knows everything.
 That means it’s generally to our advantage to be open to input from others.
-Customarily dismissing the opinions and ideas of your coworkers or direct reports is sure to result in poorer quality work.
+Customarily dismissing your coworkers' opinions and ideas or direct reports is sure to result in poorer quality work.

 Think about it.
 If your primary motivation is to assert your superiority or authority—rather than find the best solution to a problem, for example—your personal interests are bound to interfere with your ability to do work well, even if only on occasion.